JUARA POLICIES AND PROCEDURES

 • The transferee must satisfy JUARA that they have the knowledge and skill necessary to support and train the organization that he or she is acquiring.

-• Once the transfer has been approved, the transferee and the new Consultant must execute the proper applications and agreements, submit paperwork to JUARA and pay all applicable fees.
+• Once the transfer has been approved, the transferee and the new Guide must execute the proper applications and agreements, submit paperwork to JUARA and pay all applicable fees.

-• A transfer request must be signed by both you and the Consultant receiving the Business Center.
+• A transfer request must be signed by both you and the Guide receiving the Business Center.

 Notwithstanding the foregoing, JUARA reserves the right, in its sole absolute discretion, to deny any transfer request for any reason or add any terms, conditions or requirements to the transaction that it deems appropriate.
 This includes but is not limited to requiring the transferee to meet certain sales obligations.

 2.14 Separation of a JUARA Business.
-JUARA Consultants sometimes operate their JUARA businesses as husband-wife partnerships, regular partnerships, corporations, or trusts.
-In community property states the spouse of a Consultant may have a legal interest in the Consultants’ business.
+JUARA Guides sometimes operate their JUARA businesses as husband-wife partnerships, regular partnerships, corporations, or trusts.
+In community property states the spouse of a Guide may have a legal interest in the Guides’ business.
 If you divorce, or if your JUARA business is owned by an entity that is dissolving or reorganizing, or if you reside in a community property state and you spouse has an interest in your JUARA business, during the divorce, dissolution or reorganization process, the parties must adopt one of the following methods of operation:

 One of the parties may, with written consent of the other(s), operate the JUARA business pursuant to an assignment in writing (a copy of which must be submitted to the Company) whereby the relinquishing spouse, shareholders, partners, or trustees authorize JUARA to deal directly and solely with the other spouse or non-relinquishing shareholder, partner, or trustee; or